abdullahsumbal/ph-monitor/README.md

 ## Running Program
 The program can be run using an IDE like pycharm, but you will have to install pycharm and set the environment to ph (which we created earlier).
-Or you can run it on the termnial using the following command
+Or you can run it on the terminal using the following command

 ```buildoutcfg
 python3 Controller.py